 Our family of four travels to Universal in Orlando often.
-We've stayed at almost every hotel and know the landscape well.
+We've stayed at every on-site hotel and know the landscape well.

 The More You Go to Universal Orlando, the More Secrets You Learn

 When I first visited Universal Orlando, I only paid attention to what most visitors paid attention to—the rides, the scenery, the food, and the cool stuff in the shops.
 I was immersed in those things and never thought about the little details that go into creating the illusion that there's no outside world.

 However, the more you visit Universal Orlando, the more you start to learn the secrets of the parks and the hotels and everything else.
 You start looking for things because it adds more fun to the vacation.
 In some cases, Universal has designed these things into the park.
 In other cases, they don't want you to adventure in certain places.

 Regardless of whether Universal likes it or not, these are the kinds of things that are fun and add adventure to visiting Universal Orlando.

 There are a couple of little tricks at Universal Studios that are worth noting regarding secrets places to exit and enter Universal Studios.

 The picture above shows an entrance to Universal Studio that takes you between Minion Mayhem and the Universal Store.
 You can access it from the path where you used to enter the Blue Man Group building.
 I'm not sure what's going to happen to this entrance since Blue Man Group is no longer there, but there's no indication the building is going away.
 It's not open all the time, but if you notice it open and you're heading to Islands of Adventure from inside Universal Studios, it's a good place to exit the park.